Get the most of your online learning time by making sure your technology meets the requirements needed for a seamless online classroom experience.

 We recommend using a desktop or laptop computer with a built-in camera and microphone.

 If you do not have a desktop or laptop, a tablet is the next best option.
+We do not recommend the use of iPads as they are not fully supported at this time.
+A non-iPad tablet can be used but may have some limitations and/or require workarounds.
 Please make sure that your tablet has a built-in camera and microphone and is updated regularly.
 If needed, use a search engine to find the process to update your device.

 Note: Older devices may have an impact on the experience as some do not have the necessary hardware or run on outdated software.
 Please keep this in mind when using an older tablet

-Caution: At this time, we do NOT recommend mobile devices to access the online classroom, but it still can be used as a backup device.
-The experience is inconsistent across various mobile devices and the small screen is not optimal with respect to the interactive whiteboards.
+Caution: At this time, we do NOT recommend iPads or mobile devices to access the online classroom, but it both can be used as a backup device if necessary.
+The experience is inconsistent across various mobile devices and the small screen is not optimal with respect to the interactive whiteboards. iPads do not allow the use of the screenshare feature.

 Update Your Operating System Regularly